Building A Hog Pit From Concrete Blocks

 To carry the hog and hold it in place on the pit, you need to build a stretcher, with two poles for the stretcher bearers, and a wire mesh sling in between for the hog.
 Some folks just use wire without the handles for smaller hogs.
 You can do this, but you will need gloves to keep the wire from gouging your hands and burning them when it is hot.
 I recommend building the handles.
 You don't want this baby to slip and hit the dirt.

 Non-climbable fence wire is heavier gauge and sturdier than chicken wire.
 You can use chicken wire for but it would be a good idea to use two layers.
 Make sure the wire is not coated with plastic.
+For something more permanent, use heavy duty expanded metal mesh.
+Do not use galvanized, it can create toxins.

 Make a sling of the wire wide enough to hang over the edges of the pit by at least 1' on either side.
 Attach two 6' lengths of 1" x 2" boards for handles with staples and reinforce them with the wire loop ties.